ArjunReddy07/wind-stf/docs/thesis/md/background.md

 $$

 #### 2.3.3.2 Statistical Approaches

-#### 2.3.3.3 Machine Learning Approaches

-desired properties of residuals

-- uncorrelated, as any correlation in residuals indicate there is information left in them which could be used to improve the forecasts.
-- zero mean

--

-  For a forecasting horizon of interest, A single training/test split allows estimating a single value for the generalization error for a predefined forecasting horizon.
-Estimating the generalization error on a single test data has the drawback

-- Quantifying generalization error via performance metrics

-- As models have parameters, so do methods have their own, often referred to as *hyperparameters*.
-They may control the space of model parameters configurations, the model inference process or eventually the loss function (\cite{hutter2019automated}).
-Hyperparameters may have a major influence on model performance.
-When besides the model parameters themselves, we also search for the parameters from its parent method, yet another partition becomes necessary in order to attain a minimally unbiased estimate of the resulting generalization errors.
-When working with three partitions, one for model inference, another for assessing its generalization error given a hyperparameters configuration and another one for assessing it across different hyperparameters configurations, authors often refer to them as training, validation and test set, respectively.

--

-### 2.2.3 Non-Trivial Forecasting Methods

-\ref{fig-methods-overview}

 Statistical forecasting approaches are characterized by the modeling of the time series as a realization of a stationary stochastic process (\cite{brockwell2009}, \cite{bontenpi2013strategies}).
 The two most widely used families of statistical methods are the Exponential Smoothing (ES) family and the ARIMA family (\cite{hyndman2018principles}).